Course Syllabus

 Course Description

-The course provides a general introduction to finite element (FE) analysis as a common numerical analysis tool.
-It covers the fundamental theoretical approach beginning with a review of numerical integration, parametric geometry, and integral formulations.
-The implementation of FE analysis is taught through the modification of example Matlab scripts.
-Students are introduced to a commercial finite element system similar to one they would be expected to use upon graduation.
-The course gives students an understanding of finite element analysis as applied to stress analysis and heat transfer.
-Basic eigen-problem approaches are also covered.
+This is an elective course.
+The course provides a general introduction to the theory behind the classic parametric finite element (FE) analysis as a common numerical analysis tool.
+It covers the fundamental theoretical approach beginning with a review of differential equations, boundary conditions, integral forms, interpolation, parametric geometry, numerical integration, and matrix algebra.
+Next, engineering applications to field analysis, stress analysis and vibrations are introduced.
+Time dependent problems are also treated.
+The implementation of FE analysis is taught through the modification of a library of example Matlab scripts.
+Students are also introduced, by means of selected tutorials, to the commercial finite element system SolidWorks which is similar to one they could be expected to use upon graduation.

 Reference Books